ENHYPEN – Shine On Me. Lyrics Meaning: Finding Your Personal Star in the Darkest Night

 Yozora de ichiban kagayaku you na

-Like the brightest thing shining in the night sky
+Like the brightest in the night sky

 Ano hi deatta kimi wa marude star